Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Museos, monumentos, parques y otros espacios del pueblo con ventajas para socios del Club.

-Castle of Alcala del Jucar + Cave House + Bullring
+Alcalá del Júcar Castle + Cave House + Bullring

-Castle of Alcala del Jucar + Cave House + Bullring
+Alcalá del Júcar Castle + Cave House + Bullring

 Castillo

-The Castle of Alcalá del Júcar is a historical fortress of defensive character located in the town of Alcalá del Júcar, in the province of Albacete, Castilla-La Mancha, on the crag that dominates the gorge of the river Júcar.
-Its location, perfectly aligned with the coordinates given for the historic center, explains its strategic function as a control point of the territory and of the natural passage of the valley.
-It is a castle of Arab or Andalusian origin, linked to the Almohad period, with a chronology located between the XII and XIII centuries.
-The consulted sources describe it as a defensive construction of medieval times, with later reforms that have altered part of its original appearance, so today it presents a very restored image.
-Among its most outstanding patrimonial elements is its dominant rocky position over the town and the landscape of the Júcar, which constitutes its main visual and monumental value.
-The castle is part of the historical complex of Alcalá del Júcar, declared an Asset of Cultural Interest, which reinforces its relevance within the historical heritage of the town.
-It is currently used for tourism and can be visited, functioning as one of the main patrimonial resources of the municipality.
-Its interest lies not only in the medieval military architecture, but also in the role it has played as an identifying landmark of the stepped urban landscape of Alcalá del Júcar.
+Alcalá del Júcar Castle is a historic defensive fortress located in the town of Alcalá del Júcar, in the province of Albacete, Castilla-La Mancha, atop the rocky outcrop that overlooks the Júcar River gorge.
+Its location, perfectly aligned with the coordinates given for the historic district, explains its strategic role as a control point for the territory and the natural passage through the valley.
+It is a castle of Arab or Al-Andalus origin, associated with the Almohad period, dating from the 12th to the 13th centuries.
+The sources consulted describe it as a medieval defensive structure, with later renovations that have altered part of its original appearance, resulting in its current heavily restored state.
+Among its most notable heritage features is its commanding rocky position overlooking the town and the Júcar landscape, which constitutes its primary visual and monumental value.
+The castle is part of the historic complex of Alcalá del Júcar, designated a Site of Cultural Interest, which reinforces its significance within the town’s historical heritage.
+It is currently used for tourism and is open to visitors, serving as one of the municipality’s main heritage attractions.
+Its appeal lies not only in its medieval military architecture but also in the role it has played as a defining landmark of Alcalá del Júcar’s terraced urban landscape.

 Ver detalle →